-In person train-the-trainer meetings will be held in each region of the state during the week of January 9th to 13th.
-To find out more about your region’s trainings, contact your Youth Engagement Team Lead or Sarah Chess at firstname.lastname@example.org for dates, times, and locations.
+In person train-the-trainer meetings will be held in each region of the state during the week of January 8th to 12th.
+To find out more about your region’s trainings, contact your Youth Engagement Team Lead or email@example.com for dates, times, and locations.

-In addition, there will be a training webinar available here on engaging youth for the 2017 CT Youth Count! to overcome any obstacles volunteers may face.
+In addition, there is a recorded training webinar available on engaging youth for the 2018 CT Youth Count! to overcome any obstacles volunteers may face.

-All volunteers must be registered here and trained by a trainer before participating in the Youth Count.
-You will not receive the proper log-in for the survey app until this has been completed.
+All volunteers must be registered and trained by a trainer before participating in the Youth Count.
 Training is essential to maintaining consistent data quality for the results of the Youth Count.